rumbler/pyside2ggpo/README.md

 fightcade client
 ================
+### In the process of moving from PyQt4 to PySide2 and python2 to python3

 This is a cross platform (Linux,  MacOSX, Windows) GUI client for [FightCade](http://www.fightcade.com) written in python using the